-Can I change the Windows 8.1 startup behavior to open either the desktop or the Start screen?
+Can I change the Windows 8.1 startup behavior to open the desktop instead of the Start screen?

-On the Windows 8.1 operating system, you can set the computer to open either the desktop or the Start screen by default.
+On the Windows 8.1 operating system, you can set the computer to open the desktop instead of the Start screen by default.
 To set the default startup screen, do the following:

 - 1. On the desktop, move your pointer to the taskbar at the bottom of the screen and right-click on the taskbar. - 2.
 Click Properties.
 The Taskbar and Navigation properties window is displayed. - 3.
-On the Navigation tab, locate the Start screen section, and then do one of the following: - To set the desktop as your default startup screen, select When I sign in or close all apps on a screen, go to the desktop instead of Start so a check is visible. - To set the Start screen as your default startup screen, remove the check from the When I sign in or close all apps on the screen, go to desktop instead of Start checkbox. - 4.
+On the Navigation tab, locate the Start screen section, and then select When I sign in or close all apps on a screen, go to the desktop instead of Start. - 4.
 Click OK to save the new setting.